Duplicate Management

 💼 Role

 I was the sole designer and led the end-to-end design process from problem definition through launch.
-Some UX research had been previously conducted prior to me joining.

 PROBLEM